qidi-community/Plus4-Wiki/content/bed-scanning-probes/Beacon3D/RevH-Normal/README.md

 ## I've configured everything using the guide, but my first layers still aren't perfect (but they are close)

+First, make sure that your nozzle has been torqued at 300C into the hotend.
+I have found that inadequate torquing of the nozzle at a high temperature is the primary cause of unreliable/inconsistent results.

+## I've tightened my nozzle at 300C, but results are still a bit off

+My first recommendation is to use the `APPLY_FILAMENT_OFFSET` to apply per-filament tweaks to your offset.
+See the section above.

+## I'm using APPLY_FILAMENT_OFFSET but most the offsets are roughly the same

+The beacon module when touching the build plate to establish where Z=0 is can experience some "overshoot".
+Within the `_APPLY_NOZZLE_OFFSET` macro there is a `contact_compensation` variable that is presently set to `0.06mm` which is a value that I personally found to be necessary.
+If most of your filaments are requiring something of a fixed adjustment, then it may be that your particular beacon module is reacting differently to mine.
+In this case feel free to adjust that fixed contact compensation offset up/down as suits your particular module.

+## I've done all the above, but hotter temperature filaments are worse than cold temperature filaments, or vica-versa

 This may be due to differences in the `expansion_factor` from my setup, to yours.
 In the `_APPLY_NOZZLE_OFFSET` macro we can find the `variable_expansion_factor` value.
-A value of `0.00099` works perfectly on my system, but due to manufacturing variances, your particular hotend may behave differently to mine.
+A value of `0.00045` works perfectly on my system, but due to manufacturing variances, your particular hotend may behave differently to mine.

 This can be addressed by calibrating this value for your setup.